astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 frame.
 If I were to redraw the spacetime diagram in the primed frame, the axes would be horizontal and vertical, as normal.
-The set of events in the unprimed frame that will be vertical in the primed frame make up a tilted line in the unprimed frame.
-Figure 5.4 shows a case where the axes are impllicitly redrawn every time the reference frame is shifted, while Figure 5.3 is keeping the same original axes while showing which events would be on the horizontal and vertical axes, if you were to redraw them.
+The set of events in the unprimed frame that will be vertical in the primed frame make up a tilted line in the unprimed frame.  {numref}`fig16events` shows a case where the axes are implicitly redrawn every time the reference frame is shifted, while {numref}`figaxestilt` is keeping the same original axes while showing which events would be on the horizontal and vertical axes, if you were to redraw them.
 ```